JarneRenders/Cycle-Permutation-Graphs/README.md

 `./genPermutationGraphs 10`
 Generate all cycle permutation graphs of order 10 and send them to stdout.

+`./genPermutationGraphs -o 10`
+Generate all cycle permutation graphs of order 10 and send them to stdout.
+This method is slightly faster.

 `./genPermutationGraphs -n 18`
 Generate all non-hamiltonian cycle permutation graphs of order 18 and send them to stdout.